VBrabant/NLPClassif_W2vSa/README.md

 ## Results

 Here are partial results of the implementation with 3 attention heads.
 Highlighted words are considered as the most importants by the attention head to predict the rating.
+(Please keep in mind that the whole computing was executed with unoptimized materials.
+Results can be improved)

 **First review :**
 ![](pictures/SelfAttentionH3_5.png)